wavefrontHQ/docs/pages/doc/csp_users_roles.md

 1. If necessary, switch to the target organization.
 See [How do I access another one of my Organizations](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-432417CF-CE0C-48EB-BEBB-8C27751577D1.html).
 1. In the left navigation pane, select **Identity & Access Management** > **Roles**.

-### Operations for Applications Service Roles (Built-in)
+### Tanzu Observability Service Roles (Built-in)

-The VMware Cloud Services Console **Roles** page includes the following built-in Operations for Applications service roles:
+The VMware Cloud Services Console **Roles** page includes the following built-in Tanzu Observability service roles:
-- A corresponding Operations for Applications service role for each [Operations for Applications permission](csp_permissions_overview.html#operations-for-applications-permissions), that is, each of the following service roles has only one permission assigned:
+- A corresponding Tanzu Observability service role for each [Tanzu Observability permission](csp_permissions_overview.html#operations-for-applications-permissions), that is, each of the following service roles has only one permission assigned:

   * **Admin**
   * **Alerts**